All Products

 Encryption Configuration

-Use the default values of parameters except for the following parameters.
+Keep the default values for all parameters except the following.

-• Set the DH Group parameter in the IKE Configurations section to group14.
+• Set the DH Group (Perfect Forward Secrecy) parameter in the IKE Configurations section to group14.

-• Set the DH Group parameter in the IPsec Configurations section to group14.
+• Set the DH Group (Perfect Forward Secrecy) parameter in the IPsec Configuration section to group14.

 Note